Informfully/Documentation/docs/source/surveys.rst

    :alt: Survey editor

 **Screenshot Questions**: Customizing questions, providing default answers/values for scripts to process, etc.
-There are a range of different questions to choose from.
+There is a range of different questions to choose from.
-Free text, replies to previous questions, etc. can all be selected.
+Free text, replies to previous questions, etc., can all be selected.

 .. note::

     When creating surveys, every question is added to an experiment-specific question pool.
     This allows experimenters to reuse existing questions.
-    When users answer the survey questions, the back end will store their answer together with a copy of the question string as well as the question ID.
+    When users answer the survey questions, the back end will store their answers together with a copy of the question string as well as the question ID.
-    This allows experimenters to edit the question pool while still preserving the original question asked to the users when they want to evaluate the answers.
+    This allows experimenters to edit the question pool while still preserving the original question asked of the users when they want to evaluate the answers.

 .. image:: img/survey_screenshots/survey_1.jpg
    :width: 700
    :alt: Survey Questions

-The surveys generated on this page are by default experiment-specific.
+The surveys generated on this page are, by default, experiment-specific.
 This means that all users within a given experiment will receive the same survey at the same point in time.
 For use cases where there are group-specific surveys, we recommend creating two user experiments and then running them in parallel.